-The new Fraud Report from the personal finance experts at Money.co.uk analyses police figures to reveal where in the UK has seen the biggest rise in fraud and cybercrime.
+The Quarterly Fraud Report from the personal finance experts at Money.co.uk analyses police figures to reveal where in the UK has seen the biggest rise in fraud and cybercrime.

 Life under lockdown has forced more people to shop online than ever before.
-In fact, in 2020, online shopping sales increased by 46 percent, the largest increase in more than a decade.
-This resulted in a sharp rise in fraudulent activity.
-It was reported that during the national lockdown in 2020, fraud shot up by 33 percent.
+In fact, in 2020, online shopping sales increased by 46%, the largest increase in more than a decade.

-The report reveals that on average, each victim of fraud and cyber crime lost £4,543 between January and March.
+The report reveals that on average, each victim of fraud and cyber crime lost £4,719 between April-June 2021.

-Of the ten most common cases of fraud, financial investment fraud has cost victims the most per crime case.
-There were 3,614 reports, seeing to £103.7 million lost.
-On average, each victim lost £28,694.
+Of the most common cases of fraud, financial investment fraud has cost victims the most per crime case.
+There were 2,544 reports, seeing to £71.2 million lost.
+On average, each victim lost £27,987.

-Those aged 20-29 were the most impacted by fraud and cyber crimes.
-This was followed by the age category of 30-38.
-Individuals below 70 were largely victims of online shopping and auctions fraud.
+Those aged 30-39 reported the most fraud and cyber crimes in Q2 of 2021.
+This was followed by people aged from 20-29.
+Individuals younger than 70 were largely victims of online shopping and auctions fraud.

 Those who are older more commonly experienced crimes in the categories of computer software fraud and advance fee frauds.
 Sadly, such crimes cost victims more than those who have experienced shopping and auctions fraud.